jackhenry/bc-interview/README.md

 ### Notes:

-- I created the "Special Items" category and the "Special Item" directly from the online console.
+- I created the "Special Items" category and the "Special Item" directly from the online dashboard.

 - In order to show a product's second image on hover, I added a second `responseive-img` component in the `card` component.
 This component is only rendered if the product has more than one image.
 This second `responsive-img` has an opacity of 0 until hovered over.